FaithDaka/Django-React-Tutorial/README.md

 The react app is developed without cra (create-react-app), therefore webpack and babel packages have to be installed to allow for custom configuration and convert Javascript ES6 to ES5 for browser support.

 #### Django Project
-The django project wraps the website and creates the dashboard for content management, as well as serves as the backend for database changes.
+The django project wraps the website and creates the portal/dashboard for content management, and serves as the backend for database changes.
 The react app is plugged in as an application to the project.

 ## Running the project
 - npm install